kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 other OBCs are ignored.
 Additionally, the same cluster can have a rook-ceph RGW provisioner running which also watches OBCs (again via the lib).
 Like the S3 proivisioner, it only handles OBCs that it knows how to provision and skips the rest.

-In this proposal, the bucket provisioners will be simple-to-write binaries because the bucket provisioning lib handles the bulk of the work.
+In this proposal, the bucket provisioners should be simple to write because the bucket provisioning library handles the bulk of the work.
+For example, the library handles all watches, informers, reconcilation, creation of the OB, ConfigMap, Secert, retry logic and error recovery.
-Each provisioner is responsible for writing `Provision()`, `Delete()` and `Suspend()` methods and a short `main()` function.
+Each provisioner is responsible for writing `Provision`, `Delete` `Suspend`(TBD) `Erase`(TBD), `Grant`, and `Revoke` methods.

-`Provision()`,  `Delete()` and `Suspend()` are interfaces defined in the bucket library.
-To provision a bucket, all provisioners are required to return a _Connection_ struct which is used to construct the ConfigMap and the Secret.
+To provision a _new_ bucket, the provisioner's `Provision` method is called by the lib, and to grant access to an existing bucket the provisioner's `Grant` method is called.
+`Provision` and `Grant` return an OB which the library uses to create the Secret and ConfigMap.
 The Secret and ConfigMap have deterministic names, namespaces, and property keys.
+They also have an extra _map[string]string_ list to support provisioner specific endpoint and credential needs.
 An app pod consuming a bucket need only be aware of the Secret name and keys, and the ConfigMap name and fields.
-The app pod will not run until the bucket has been provisioned and can be accessed.
+The app pod will not run until the ConfigMap and Secret have been mounted, indicating that the bucket can be accessed.
-This is true even if the pod is created prior to the OBC.

 **Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib at this time.
+("Provision" here includes creating a new bucket or wrapping Kubernetes artifacts around an existing bucket.)

 ### Alternatives
 A couple of alternative designs were considered before reaching the design described here: